OrderLab/pBox/README.md

      * **Note**⚠️: important since the previous scripts would update the environment variables in `.bashrc`.

-1. Build the benchmark tools for the applications:
+2. Build the benchmark tools for the applications:
    * Source the bash file `source ~/.bashrc`
    * `cd ~/pbox/software`
    * `./compile_benchmark.sh`
    * Source the bash file `source ~/.bashrc`

-1. Node setup for Apache and Varnish
+3. Node setup for Apache and Varnish
-    * For Apache and Varnish experiment, we will create three additional clients node.
+    * For Apache and Varnish experiment, we will create three additional clients nodes.
-    * Instantiate a node with our [cloudlab profile](https://www.cloudlab.us/p/FailureDetection/client).
+    * Instantiate the three nodes with our [cloudlab profile](https://www.cloudlab.us/p/FailureDetection/client).
     * In each client machine, run `sudo apt install apache2-utils` to install a benchmarking tool.
     * In the server machine,
         1. set the SSH configuration file(`~/.ssh/config`) with client machine information